reritom/Flask-Microservice-Tutorial/README.md

 This guide will consider the development of a system comprised of multiple intercommunicating micro-services.
 The stack of this application is one of personal preference, but there are any number of different variations, so check out the stack below before we go into further detail.

 ### Stack used in this guide:
-- Flask backends (But you could use NodeJS with express) using SQLite3 with flask SQL Alchemy
+- Flask backends (But you could use NodeJS with express)
-- VueJS frontend (React is another popular choice)
+- SQLite3 with flask SQL Alchemy
 - Docker
 - Docker-compose
 - Postman